 How to save money on your broadband and landline

 There are countless comparison sites that allow you to compare deals, but the one we liked the most was Broadband choices.
 The navigation was simple and we liked the way it highlighted not just the cheapest deal, but the ones that offered excellent value (like special offers on superfast broadband).
 You can also opt to include pay TV and see the best bundle options.

 How to save money on your pay TV package

 Before you check for the best deal on your pay TV package you should check to see if you are able to create a 'bundle' deal with your broadband/landline provider.
 Some will offer discounts and offers and so it may be better for you to have your broadband, landline and pay TV deal through the same provider.
 If you are just looking for the best pay TV deal then you can use Cable.co.uk.
 It is a simple comparison site that will display the best deals, including any special offers such as free Spotify for 3 months.

-End of contract alerts are clearly a good thing, it is just a shame that we have to wait until February 2020 for the new rules to come into force.
-It is good to see that more is being done to protect consumers and combined with improvements in technology and the popularity of budgeting apps, it has never been a better time to save money.
+Overall, it is good to see that more is being done to protect consumers and combined with improvements in technology and the popularity of budgeting apps, it has never been a better time to save money.
 If you are keen to save money and get your finances in order, our article how to manage your finances and what to focus on first may provide some additional help.